All Stories

 • Extended lifespan, even with intensive use.

-2. Washing: Gentle and Gradual
+2. Washing: gentle and gradual

 To avoid stressing the fiber during initial washes, we recommend: